 This history museum is in the baroque castle of Bratislava, on a hill above the city and it consists of several units, including The Witness of the Past, The Castle Gallery, Music Hall, and others.
 You can see a huge collection of numismatics, medieval furniture, paintings, drawings, and ceramic objects.

-Take a walking tour and climb the narrow stairs to the Crown tower.
-From an almost 50-meters-high tower, you can enjoy an extraordinary view of Bratislava and the river Danube.
+Take a walking tour and climb the narrow stairs to the Crown Tower.
+From an almost 50-meter-high tower, you can enjoy an extraordinary view of Bratislava and the river Danube.
 You can also take a break from exploring art and have a drink in the café next door.

-You can visit the Bratislava Museum of History from 10 am to 6 pm, with an entrance fee of 10 euros.
+The Bratislava Museum of History is open daily from 10 am to 6 pm, except on Tuesdays.

 2. Discover How Glass Magic is Created in the Moser Museum (Karlovy Vary, Czech Republic)